-Here are the ads I was able to come up with form the year 1972.
+Here are the ads I was able to come up with from the year 1972.
 I hope you enjoy this look back in time.

 Arrow Glass (Memphis, TN) had been in the boat manufacturing business since the mid-50s and more than likely had been manufacturing bass boats prior to ’72 from the looks of their two entries.
 In ’72 they introduced two different models (that I was able to find), the 14’-8” Tarpon and the bigger 16’-2” Trophy model.

 The Tarpon had no casting decks, anglers sat below the gunwales, but did have what appears to be ample room to move around – at least as much moving as you could comfortably do in a boat of its size.
 Steering was provided by the ever-popular forward stick-steering and a horsepower rating of 65-HP would probably move this 500-pound hull pretty well.

 The Trophy, on the other hand, was nearly 2-feet longer, offered a forward casting deck and even a rod locker capable of storing rods up to 6 1/2-feet in length.
 The added length also allowed for an increase in horsepower up to 75-HP and also allowed for a steering console.

 Whaler has been around forever, making some of the most seaworthy craft ever to grace an ocean.
 But with the bass revolution becoming more popular, it was just a matter of time before the company got into the bass boat market.